 The speakers are rated at 25 watts RMS, perfect for filling a small to medium-sized room or studio.
 The frequency response of the speakers goes from 50hz-60khz, which is great if you’re also producing audio for dogs!

 I/O on the DM-50BTs is comprehensive for their size, with an unbalanced RCA for connecting to DJ equipment such as a controller or DJ mixer and an eighth-inch jack for connecting to smartphones, tablets, computers and TVs.
-There are also balanced TRS jacks for connecting to professional-grade equipment and not forgetting the Bluetooth connectivity for wirelessly enjoying content from mobile devices!
-A universal figure-of-8 port powers the speakers, so should the need to replace the power cable strike, rest assured they are easily sourced worldwide.
+There are also balanced TRS jacks for connecting to professional-grade equipment and Bluetooth for mobile devices.

 The speakers are available in black or white to suit the home environment.
 The included Bluetooth connectivity makes them a tremendous multi-purpose entertainment device for those who want to maximise their use.